 Drag and Drop or Select a PDF file to upload containing the main text of the proposal.

 NOTE: It is ESSENTIAL that this is provided as a PDF file.
 Uploading any other file format (e.g. Microsoft Word files) will result in your submission being incomplete and the proposal text not being received by reviewers.

-Please upload a PDF file of the Main Text of the proposal (see the Submission Guidelines for Scientific Ocean Drilling Proposals for content requirements.
-Figures/tables should be embedded within the text at appropriate points (and not appended to the end of the text).
-The Main Text must adhere strictly to the following maximum word limits and numbers of figures/tables: • Pre-Proposals: =4,500 words (including figure/table captions), = 8 figures/tables • Full Proposals: =12,000 words (including figure/table captions), = 12 figures/tables • Land-to-Sea Full Proposals: =4,500 words (including figure/table captions), = 14 figures/tables • Addenda to Proposals: =4,500 words (including figure/table captions), = 8 figures/tables Proposals that exceed these limits will be rejected.
+Pre-Proposals: =4,500 words (including figure/table captions), = 8 figures/tables Full Proposals: =10,000 words (including figure/table captions), = 12 figures/tables Land-to-Sea Full Proposals: =12,000 words (including figure/table captions), = 14 figures/tables Addenda to Proposals: =4,500 words (including figure/table captions), = 8 figures/tables Proposals that exceed these limits will be rejected.
 Please ensure that the PDF follows the formatting requirements outlined in Section 2.2 of the Submission Guidelines for Scientific Ocean Drilling Proposals.
 Note: references are provided separately and not included in the proposal text.
-Drag and drop document here or...Select document
+Drag and drop document here or Select document